 - 100 g Castor Sugar

 - 100g egg whites (old ones if you can, approx four eggs are needed for this)

 - Weigh out the 100 grams of caster sugar and set aside for later.

 - Mill the almonds with the icing sugar for 30 seconds on speed 10 and set aside.

 - Thoroughly clean out your TM bowl, lid and butterfly.
-The method I use is to take it all apart, wash and put it back together.
+The method I use is to take it all apart, wash all the components and put it back together.
 Dry the contacts underneath and place it back into the cradle with the butterfly in place.

 - If you're still not confident that all the oil from the nuts has gone, fill the TM bowl with about a litre of water and approx. 100ml of vinegar.
 Set to speed 3 at Varoma temp for 5 mins.

 - Once it’s done pour the contents out over the lid and leave to dry on a drying rack.
-This shouldn’t take too long to the TM bowl should be hot, and I would prefer to air dry but if you’re in a hurry use a fresh, clean tea towel.
+This shouldn’t take too long to the TM bowl should be hot, and I would prefer to air dry but if you’re in a hurry use a fresh, clean tea towel or paper towel

 - At this stage remove the whites from the TM bowl into another clean bowl and add ⅓ of your

 - Once the consistency is right, fill your piping bag fitted with an 8mm tip and pipe into rounds on a Silpat mat or baking sheet.